hasheddan/crossplane/docs/services/azure-services-guide.md

+---
+title: "Using Azure Services"
+toc: true
+weight: 330
+indent: true
+---

-# Deploying Wordpress in Azure
+# Using Azure Services

 This user guide will walk you through Wordpress application deployment using Crossplane managed resources and the official Wordpress Docker image.